-In addition, The National Interests' Dave Majumdar reported that Russian Airborne Forces are set to form six armored companies equipped with newly modified T-72B3M tanks in the second half of 2016.
+In addition, The National Interests' Dave Majumdar reported that Russian Airborne Forces plan six armored companies equipped with newly modified T-72B3M [5] tanks.
 Over the next two years, those six companies will be expanded to battalion strength, the report states.